 P002 → The Llama That Kindles the Wetland

-‘The Llama That Kindles the Wetland’ (2025) is a film installation that unfolds as a temporal and spatial braid—at once rooted in the Andean highlands and unfixed in time in the lead-up to a local Llamingada—a race honoring World Wetlands Day organized by the communities Sacha and Cumbijín, adjacent to the Llanganates National Park—the film resists linear storytelling.
+‘The Llama That Kindles the Wetland’ presents a video installation that intervenes the space of the former yarn and textile factory ‘La Industrial’ (1935–1999), now Museo Interactivo de Ciencia in Quito.
+The project unfolds as a temporal and spatial braid—at once rooted in the Andean highlands and unfixed in time in the lead-up to a local Llamingada—a race honoring World Wetlands Day organized by the communities Sacha and Cumbijín, adjacent to the Llanganates National Park—the film resists linear storytelling.
 It moves forward, then backwards, and then further back still.
 It never stops happening.
 It simply shifts.

 Installation view, Museo Interactivo de Ciencia (MIC), Quito, 2025.